Citizens Information Board on social media

 - Retweets and shared posts from other users that we think will interest our followers, particularly those from our services and other Government bodies.

-Our social media sites are managed by authorised staff of the Citizens Information Board.
+Our social media sites are managed by authorised staff of the Citizens Information Board with support from staff at the Citizens Information Phone Service (CIPS).

 Who we follow

 We follow relevant accounts and pages, especially those belonging to other Government bodies.
 If you follow us, we will not automatically follow you back.
-Sometimes we’ll follow you so that we can exchange direct messages.
 Retweets, likes, shares, and follows do not imply endorsement of any kind by the Citizens Information Board.

-Please do not include personal or private information in your comments, tweets, replies or direct messages to us.
+Please do not include personal or private information in your comments, tweets or replies to us.
 This is to protect your personal data and private information.

 We welcome feedback from our followers and we will try to join the conversation where possible.
 We are happy to respond, where relevant, to queries from the public, but regret we cannot reply to all comments and queries.